aarongilly/aarongilly.github.io/_pages/Projects.md

 This is a listing of (most of) my on-going projects.
 What they are.
 Why I do them.
 How I do them.

+This is also a placeholder until I write more. #TODO WRITE MORE DUMMY

 # The Life Tracker

 A terrible name.
 I'm working on that.
 [Relevant post](https://aarongilly.com/339-five-years-tracked/)